 Fix The Foundation

-Something else you should repair if it’s damaged is your home’s foundation.
+Before you list your house up for sale, make sure you check up on the foundation.
 The foundation is literally the base of your home.
 If there’s something wrong with it, your whole house could suffer.

 If you do notice damage, it’s something you should prioritize on your to-do list of home repairs before selling.
 If you see cracks in your foundation, get them fixed as soon as possible.
 A cracked foundation can lead to your house not being level and your floors becoming warped.
 If it’s bad enough, it could cause heavy (and expensive) damage to your home.
 If you suspect you have significant foundation damage, contact a professional who can help you determine what your next steps should be.